 Council is responsible for ensuring landowner prevention and management of declared pest plants and animals in the Charters Towers Regional Council Local Government Area.
-This involves implementing the Charters Towers Regional Council Pest Management Plan 2013 – 2017 (PDF, 2mb), establishing practices to prevent the introduction of new pests and strategies to eradicate existing pests in small numbers.
+This involves implementing the Charters Towers Regional Council Biosecurity Plan 2019-24, establishing practices to prevent the introduction of new pests and strategies to eradicate existing pests in small numbers.
 It also includes taking measures to contain established pests in the Region, liaising with landholders and enforcing the Land Protection (Pest and Stock Route Management) Act 2002.

-For further information on these and other declared plants, including fact sheets, guidelines and strategies, please visit the Biosecurity Queensland website or contact Council.
+For further information on declared plants, including fact sheets, guidelines and strategies, please visit the Biosecurity Queensland website or contact Council.

 Notifying Council about pests

 Have you discovered a new weed or a new infestation of an existing weed?
 If so, please advise Council in writing.
 This will assist Council in keeping track of new weeds and plants and eradicate/control them as quickly as we can.
 Landholder submissions are accepted for Invasive Biosecurity Matters here.